-A Guttenberg man has been convicted of sexually assaulting two underage girls girls in instances that span between March 2004 and April 2008, Hudson County Prosecutor Esther Suarez announced.
+A Guttenberg man has been convicted of sexually assaulting two underage girls in instances that spanned between March 2004 and April 2008, Hudson County Prosecutor Esther Suarez announced.

 By John Heinis/Hudson County View

 On Friday, Oscar Castaneda, 64, of Guttenberg, was convicted by a Hudson County jury of four counts of aggravated sexual assault, two counts of sexual assault, two counts of endangering the welfare of a child, one count of terroristic threats, and one count of

 count of simple assault, following three days of trial testimony, Suarez said in a statement.

 The jury deliberated for approximately five hours before returning their guilty verdict to the

 nine-count indictment, where they found Castaneda guilty of sexually assaulting two minor female victims.

 The first victim was sexually assaulted multiple times during the time frame of March 2004 through March 2010 when she was age six through age 11.
 The second victim was sexually assaulted multiple times during the time frame of November 2013 through April 2018 when she was age five through age 10, authorities said.

 Castaneda faces up to 20 years in state prison for the aggravated sexual assault of the first

 victim and could face up to life in prison for the aggravated sexual assault of the second